chris-backes/unhelpful-bot-discord/README.md

-# Petrosian Bot
+# The Unhelpful Discord Bot

 This is a bot for discord.
-It listens for the word 'pipi' and replies with copypasta from Tigran Petrosian.

-Information on the origin of this can be found here: https://www.reddit.com/r/HobbyDrama/comments/j3h741/chess_grandmaster_accused_of_cheating_responds/
+It does nothing helpful.

+## Features

+### Rock, Paper, Scissors

+Typing `!rps [option]` will call the bot and randomly select one of the three options.
+Wins and losses are stored in a JSON file.

+### Responses

+It will describe the game of chess (incorrectly) if it detects the word 'chess' and has a random chance to reply.

 ## Downloading and installing the bot